jericotolentino/bulk-minifier/README.md

 Introduction
 ===

-Bulk minifier is a static minifier script for use with static files (CSS, JS) so that minification can be automated during a build.
+Bulk minifier is a JavaScript minifier script for use with client-side scripts so that minification can be automated (or sped up) during a build.
 Uses Google's Closure Compiler for minifying files.

 Requirements
 --